SasView/sasview.github.io/faq.md

 *   The [Model Marketplace](http://marketplace.sasview.org) is an open repository of SasView fitting models we have set up to allow the SAS Community to contribute and share models.
 *   Despite its name, it is free to use!

+### Where does SasView expect to find custom models?

+*   Custom (or plugin) models should be placed in the SasView plugin folder:

+    *   C:\Users\<username>\.sasview\plugin_models (Windows)
+    *   ~.sasview\plugin_models (Mac)

+*   The next time SasView is started all model files in this folder will be compiled.
+Alternatively, on-the-fly compilation is possible by selecting:

+    * Fitting > Plugin Model Operations > Load Plugin Models (in SasView 3.x/4.x)
+    * Fitting > Manage Custom Models > Add  file...
+(In SasView 5.x)

+*   If the required custom model does not appear in the drop-down list of Plugin Models in the FitPage then compilation is likely to have failed.
+Check the Console (in SasView 3.x/4.x) or Log Explorer (in SasView 5.x) or sasview.log file (all versions) for clues to the reason why.